sagemathinc/cocalc-doc/source/howto/google-api.rst

 .. image:: img/split-py.png
      :width: 70%
+     :alt: split the view

 Change the second pane to a command line terminal and do ``ls`` to list files in the folder:

 .. image:: img/split-ls.png
      :width: 70%
+     :alt: ls comment in the terminal pane

 First run: OAuth2 authentication
 --------------------------------